-Working with reptiles and small critters | Photofocus
+Working with reptiles and small critters

 - Each reptile, insect or animal was only out for about 10 minutes at a time.

 - We set up a table and placed black Perspex or Plexiglas (depending on where you live) to get lovely reflections.
 Keep in mind it will need to be wiped down occasionally — NEVER use chemicals like glass cleaner on the Perspex as it can harm the reptiles through contact.
-Just use water and paper towel.
+Just use water and a paper towel.
 We also placed a black sheet on a backdrop stand to keep the background neutral and avoid unwanted reflections.

-- Using logs with which we could use to pose the animals and add some interest to the images.
+- We used logs to pose the animals and add some interest to the images.

-- With the studio lights, we have found that constant LED lights were less upsetting for the reptiles than a flash, but I have heard people using flash with great results as well.
+- With the studio lights, we have found that constant LED lights were less upsetting for the reptiles than a flash.
+I have heard of people using flash with great results as well.

-- We also found if the lights were turned down a little or not overly bright the reptiles were also fairly happy.
+- We found if the lights were turned down a little or not overly bright the reptiles were also fairly happy.
 The downside to that is that you need to have your ISO turned up a bit.

 Camera gear